3030years/TwitchMe/README.md

 # TwitchMe
-This is a shoutout thing
+This is a shoutout thing!
+YOU CANT PUT YOUR CHANNEL !!!!
+I CHOOSE!!